Olympic National Park High Divide Camechs

 1) Capture Clip

 If you haven’t heard of the capture clip by now, you’ve been missing out.
-I’ve actually created an entire article on why the Peak Design Capture Clip is the best hiking ‘strap’ alternative.
-Trust me, this is a must have.

 This is Peak Design’s quick release system that can be added to a backpack or belt loop.
 I don’t know about you, but I was very happy to say goodbye the neck strap.
 When hiking up mountain with a neck strap the camera is always bobbing around and annoyingly strains your neck.
 While neck straps are great for general usage, I always prefer the capture clip quick release system with a backpack.
 These are especially good if you use trekking poles while backpacking and need your hands to be free most of the time.
 Even if you don’t use trekking poles, it really is an understated luxury to have our hands be free.
 The capture clip is also capable of using a QR plate such as the Manfroto RC2 system, so you don’t have to worry about swapping out plates during your trips.